aleksibovellan/AI-2048-game/README.md

 - **Tweaking Heuristic Weights:**
   - The weights of the heuristics in the `combined_heuristic` function can be modified to experiment with different AI behaviors.

----

-## Conclusion

-This project demonstrates an AI approach to solving the 2048 game using Python.
-By combining several heuristics with the Expectimax algorithm, the AI makes strategic decisions to maximize the tile values on the board.
-The script is user-friendly and requires minimal setup, making it accessible for experimentation and further development.

----